aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to XLTX</h2>

+For a Python developer, the need to convert POTM to XLTX arises when they are trying to add a feature within their application.
+POTM is a Microsoft PowerPoint Open XML Macro-Enabled Presentation file format, while XLTX is a Microsoft Excel Open XML Spreadsheet file format.
+Converting POTM to XLTX allows the user to open the file in Microsoft Excel, which is a powerful spreadsheet application.

+<h2>How Aspose.Total Helps for POTM to XLTX Conversion</h2>
-For a Python developer, who is trying to add a POTM to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTM and XLTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POTM and XLTX files.
+It helps to automate the conversion process of POTM to XLTX.
+The process is mainly in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert POTM file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into the desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API is a powerful tool that helps to create, read, write and modify PowerPoint documents without using Microsoft PowerPoint.
+It supports a wide range of features such as creating, modifying, converting and printing PowerPoint documents.
+It also supports various file formats such as POTM, PPT, PPTX, PPS, PPSX, PPTM, PPSM, POTX, POT, ODP, OTP, ODPX, OTPX, ODPT, OTPT, HTML, MHTML, TXT, XML, SVG, XPS, PDF, XAML, and many more.

+The Aspose.Cells for Python via .NET API is a powerful tool that helps to create, read, write and modify Excel documents without using Microsoft Excel.
+It supports a wide range of features such as creating, modifying, converting and printing Excel documents.
+It also supports various file formats such as XLTX, XLS, XLSX, XLSM, XLSB, CSV, HTML, MHTML, TXT, XML, SVG, XPS, PDF, XAML, and many more.

+In conclusion, Aspose.Total for Python via .NET API is a great tool for Python developers who are looking to add a POTM to XLTX conversion feature within their application.
+It helps to automate the conversion process and supports a wide range of features and file formats.

 {{% /blocks/products/pf/feature-page-summary %}}